SophLewDev/SophLewDev/README.md

 [Bank Tech Test](https://github.com/SophLewDev/bank-tech-test)  | A tech test undertaken to showcase clean code and TDD that logs deposits and withdrawals from a bank account.  | 2 days  | JavaScript

 ## **Skills**
-### Communication and Customer Focus
+### Communication, Customer Focus and Collaborating with others
 - Managed all complaints that Natural Resources Wales received from customers, and coordinated responses with various teams and seniority levels across the organisation.
 - Part of my role was to review all internal complaint responses before they were sent to the customer.
-I received a draft complaint response from a team manager; however, the response did not address all of the customer's concerns and was slightly defensive.
+I received a draft complaint response from a team manager; however, the response did not address all of the customer's concerns and had a slightly defensive tone.
-- I included comments and tracked changes to the document and immediately organised a 1:1 meeting with the manager to discuss the comments, provide suggestions, and tips for future responses.
+- I reviewed the response and included comments and tracked changes to the document.
+I immediately contacted the manager and organised a 1:1 meeting to discuss the comments.
+During this meeting, I provided points that still needed to be addressed and gave suggestions on what to include and how to phrase it, and tips for future responses.
 - This ensured that the customer received an empathetic customer-focussed response which met their needs and addressed all of their issues.
+This was a great learning session for myself and the member of staff, and we developed a good work relationship.
-- My communication and customer-focussed skills thrived through out my time at Makers Bootcamp, enabling me to work well with others.
-While creating our Project 'Acebook', I ensured that we met the given Minimal Viable Product (MVP) and user stories, keeping the customer at the heart of the project.
+- My communication and customer-focussed skills thrived through out my time at Makers Bootcamp, enabling me to work well with others and providing a great dynamic to the group.
+While creating our Project 'Acebook', I ensured that we met the given Minimal Viable Product (MVP) and user stories by always focusing back to these, keeping the customer at the heart of the project.

 ### Problem solving, Advising and Influencing
 - Dealt with complaints on a number of issues, including staff misconduct.